committeddb/committed/README.md

 Once started committed will create two folders per node.
 The first node will be called raft-node# and raft-node#-snap.
 These folders contain all of your data.
 To clear the data in the server you can simply delete the folders.

-The MVP has three things you can do:
+The beta has four things you can do:

 * Add a topic
 * Append to a topic